 During the world wars German immigrants were considered to be ‘enemy aliens’.
 They were imprisoned on Matiu (Somes Island) and Motuihe Island during both wars, along with some Italians and Japanese in the Second World War.

 Dalmatians, who worked digging kauri gum, were sometimes seen as illiterate and dirty.
 They were excluded from certain areas of the gumfields and required to register as enemy aliens during the First World War.

-Chinese came to New Zealand as gold miners from the 1860s.
+Chinese came to New Zealand in large numbers as gold miners from the 1860s.
 They were thought to be racially inferior and immoral, and groups campaigned against them.
 Chinese immigrants had to pay a poll tax of £10, later increased to £100.
-They were also not allowed to receive pensions and could not become citizens.
+They were not allowed to receive pensions and could not become citizens.

 Indians also experienced racism.
 In 1926 the White New Zealand League was set up to restrict Asian immigration and rights.

-Immigration policies changed in 1986 and 1987 to select immigrants on the basis of skills, not country of origin.
+Immigration policies changed in 1986 and 1987 to emphasise skills rather than country of origin.
 Many more Asians came to New Zealand.
-Some groups formed to oppose Asian immigration, and the New Zealand Party campaigned against high levels of immigration and ‘non-traditional’ immigrants.
+Some groups formed to oppose Asian immigration, and the New Zealand First Party campaigned against high levels of immigration and ‘non-traditional’ immigrants.

 New Zealand has had few examples of anti-Semitism (prejudice against Jews).
 One political tradition, Social Credit, was hostile to Jews, but it became more liberal by the 1970s.
 In 2004 Jewish gravestones were attacked in Wellington cemeteries.

 From the 1960s some organisations promoted the idea that white people were superior and should remain ‘pure’ (separate from non-whites).
 Gangs of skinheads modelled themselves on British working-class groups, and some carried out violent racist and anti-gay attacks.